Undergraduate Catalog

 Eligibility to Represent the University

-Warning: Any student who is not in good academic standing should carefully weigh the amount of time and energy required for a given activity and should consider whether continued participation in such an activity will jeopardize his or her academic performance at the University.
+Warning: Students who are not in good academic standing should carefully weigh the amount of time and energy required for a given activity and should consider whether continued participation in such an activity will jeopardize their academic performance at the University.

 First Year Experience (FYE)